Skip to main content

 ~ ? ~

 Their next album, Far from Cronos, was produced by Mike Skater.
 Despite the albums disappointing initial sales compared to the previous release, the single ‘Mental Reality’ was a success, reaching No. 12 on the Billboard Chart in 1982.
-The album was critically praised and gained a large following in Asia, where in many countries it entered the Top 10.
+The album gained a large following in Asia, where in many countries it entered the Top 50.

 ~ ? ~